What is Oestrogen Dominance, Alcohol & Stubborn Weight Loss

 - Exercise.
 It is important that we lose our excess body fat and exercise regularly to promote overall balance and well-being.
 It’s important to note that not all exercise can be helpful, if it’s creating stress because it’s too high impact you may want to choose something lower impact (see below).

 - Choose resveratrol in a supplement form rather than a glass or two of red wine, as you know alcohol can increase oestrogen levels in the body

 - Reduce Stress by prioritising things in your life.
 While this can be easier said than done, just know that you are the most important person in your life, if you are unwell what good are you to anyone else so be sure to manage your stress.
-I could write a whole book about this I think sometimes but the one basic stress-management technique I use is meditation.
-There are loads of free meditations on Youtube and there are plenty of good meditation apps, such as HayHouse meditations, The Mindfulness App, Headspace, Calm app and Insight timer.
+I could write a whole book about this I think sometimes but the one basic stress-management techniques I use are meditation, setting healthy boundaries (saying no when you mean no), time for self-care etc. There are loads of free meditations on Youtube and there are plenty of good meditation apps, such as HayHouse meditations, The Mindfulness App, Headspace, Calm app and Insight timer.

 Low Impact Exercises for weight Loss

 The following exercises have been chosen because they are low impact on the body and also less stressful on your body and also your mind and when it comes to staying healthy we are much better off choosing sports and exercises that support your health rather than have a negative impact.
 This list is not fully inclusive, I have no doubt there are many more low-impact activities you may enjoy.

 These exercises are Barre Pilates, Power yoga, Hot yoga, Cycling, Rowing, Aqua Zumba, Rollerblading, Swimming, Power walking, Tai chi or Qigong.